JetBrains/intellij-sdk-docs/topics/ui/text/inspections.md

 ![](inspections_group.png)

-Do not use the word "problems" or other words that describe how inspections function in general (i.e. “check”, “inspection”, or “issue”).
+Do not use the word "problems" or other words that describe how inspections function in general (i.e. "check", "inspection", or "issue").
 An inspection is supposed to check code for problems, so mentioning it in its name is not needed.

 ![](problem.png)

-Do not use the words "warning" and “error” in inspection names.
+Do not use the words "warning" and "error" in inspection names.
 Such a name will become incorrect and misleading if the inspection severity level change.

 ![](inspections_warning.png)